thekevinscott/thekevinscott/src/pages/dealing-with-image-data/index.md

 48   const ctx = canvas.getContext('2d');
 ```

-`async` is a new language feature in Javascript - you can read about it more here.
+`async` [is a relatively new language feature in Javascript](/tensorflowjs-hello-world/#async-and-await) for which you will need a transpiler.

-The `Image` object is a native DOM convenience that provides callbacks for when the image is loaded, and reveals access to the image attributes. `canvas` is another DOM element that provides easy access to pixel reading and processing via way of `context`.
+The `Image` object is a native DOM function that represents an image in memory, and it provides callbacks for when the image is loaded along with access to the image attributes. `canvas` is another DOM element that provides easy access to pixel arrays and processing via way of `context`.

-*Obviously, since both of these are DOM elements, if you're working in Node.js (or a Web Worker) you won't have access to these conveniences.
-For an alternative approach skip ahead to the bottom.*
+Since both of these are DOM elements, if you're working in Node.js (or a Web Worker) you won't have access to these elements.
+For an alternative approach see below.

+### `imgRequest`
 ```javascript
 49 const imgRequest = new Promise((resolve, reject) => {
 50   img.crossOrigin = '';